2sic/2sxc-docs/2sxc Docs Generator/basics/content/index.md

 ## Content Blocks

-2sxc keeps track of the pieces that belong together as [Content Blocks](xref:Basics.Content.ContentBlocks).
-When Inner-Content is needed (placing content inside contet) it uses [Inner Content](xref:Basics.Content.InnerContent) to keep track of that information.
+2sxc keeps track of the pieces that belong together as [Content Blocks](xref:Basics.Cms.ContentBlocks.Index).
+When Inner-Content is needed (placing content inside content) it uses [Inner Content](xref:Basics.Cms.ContentBlocks.InnerContent) to keep track of that information.

-You may also want to know how [Content Blocks fit into DNN Modules](xref:Basics.Content.ContentBlocks.Dnn).
+You may also want to know how [Content Blocks fit into DNN Modules](xref:Basics.Cms.ContentBlocks.Dnn).

 ---